Green Party of Prince Edward Island

-The Green Party of Prince Edward Island is a registered provincial political party and one of the three major parties in Prince Edward Island, Canada.
+The Green Party of Prince Edward Island, or Green Party of PEI, is a registered provincial political party and one of the three major parties in Prince Edward Island, Canada.
 The party was founded by Sharon Labchuk, a political organizer for the federal Green Party of Canada.
 It is a party in the international green political tradition, espousing environmentalism, grassroots democracy, and social justice.

 The party was registered in 2005 and first ran candidates in the 2007 general election.
 In the 2015 election, the party elected its first member of the provincial legislature: leader Peter Bevan-Baker defeated a Liberal incumbent to win the district of Kellys Cross-Cumberland with 54% of the vote.
 The party won 8 seats in the 2019 election and, as the second largest party in the legislature, formed the Official Opposition for the first time in the history of any Green party in Canada.

 History

-Founding (2006–2012)
+Founding (2005–2012)

 The Green Party ran 18 candidates during its first election in May 2007, winning 3.04% of the vote, or 4.44% in ridings contested, and replacing the Island New Democrats as the Island's third party.
 The result was the first time a Green Party had bested a New Democratic Party at the federal or provincial level in Canada.
 A third of all candidates won more than 5.40%.
 Jamie Larkin had the best result of 8.45%, followed by dentist Peter Bevan-Baker at 6.84%, Cindy Burton at 6.68%, Party leader Sharon Labchuk at 6.03%, Denise Reiser at 5.79%, and Jodie Bowmaster at 5.40%.
-All other candidates captured less than 5.0%, however 14 out of the 18 candidates had placed ahead of the NDP, with two of the four candidates who finished fourth doing so by just one and two votes.
+All other candidates captured less than 5.0%; however, 14 out of the 18 candidates had placed ahead of the NDP, with two of the four candidates who finished fourth doing so by just one and two votes.

 The party ran a candidate in the 2007 by-election to replace Pat Binns in the riding of Belfast-Murray River.
 Candidate Ahmon Katz finished with 3.2%, ahead of NDP candidate Jane McNeil.

-In the 2011 general election the party increased its number of candidates from 18 in the 2007 election to 22, and upped the vote share from 3% to 4.4%, or 5.3% in ridings contested, beating out the Island New Democrats for third place again.
-The party increased its votes per riding from 138 to 147, even though turnout in the province fell from 84 to 77%.
+In the 2011 general election, the party increased its number of candidates from 18 in the 2007 election to 22, and upped the vote share from 3% to 4.4%, or 5.3% in ridings contested, beating out the Island New Democrats for third place again.
+The party increased its votes per riding from 138 to 147, even though turnout in the province fell from 84% to 77%.
 Party leader Sharon Labchuk, running in Charlottetown-Victoria Park, had the best result at 12.82%, followed by Elizabeth Schoales in Charlottetown-Brighton at 10.17%, and Peter Bevan-Baker in Kellys Cross-Cumberland at 9.36%.
 At 59%, the party had the highest number of women candidates in the 2011 election.
 The Green Party was the first Canadian political party to run more than 50% women candidates.